Judicial Profile: Department 10

 - Courtesy copies of moving papers/briefs should be delivered to parties.
 Exhibits should be pre-marked, with a list provided to the clerk.

-Counsel may remain at the table.
+Counsel may remain at the table or the podium.
 Counsel may approach witnesses with court permission.
 Only water is permitted at the table.

 Sidebar conferences, if short, can be held at the sidebar; otherwise, they are conducted in chambers.
 Judge Haight will put the conference on record if appropriate.